The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Introduction

 \subsection{Coxeter connections}

 We now restrict attention to a simple special case: connections with a \emph{maximally ramified} irregular singularity and (possibly) an additional regular singular point.
 Without loss of generality, we will view such connections as connections on $\Gm$ with the irregular singularity at $0$.
 Following \cite{KS2}, we refer to such connections as \emph{Coxeter connections}.
+Well-known classical examples arise from the Airy differential equation and a modified version of the Bessel equation.\footnote{In these connections and others described below, the irregular singularity is at $\infty$.} Another important class of examples consists of the generalized Kloosterman connections studied by Katz~\cite{KatzKloosterman,KatzExponential}.
+These hypergeometric connections are the geometric incarnations of certain exponential sums called Kloosterman sums, which are of great importance in number theory.

-Coxeter connections and their $\G$-connection analogues (for $\G$ a simple algebraic group) have been of great interest in recent work in the geometric Langlands program.
+Coxeter connections and their $\G$-connection analogues (for $\G$ a simple algebraic group) have played a significant role in recent work in the geometric Langlands program.
 For example, Frenkel and Gross~\cite{FrGr}, building on work of Deligne~\cite{D70} and Katz~\cite{KatzKloosterman,KatzRigid}, constructed a rigid $\G$-connection of this type.
-This connection, which may be viewed as a $\G$-version of a modified Bessel connection, was the first connection with irregular singularities for which the geometric Langlands correspondence was understood explicitly~\cite{HNY13}.
+This connection, which may be viewed as a $\G$-version of a modified Bessel connection, was the first connection with irregular singularities for which the geometric Langlands correspondence was understood explicitly~\cite{HNY13,Zhu17}.
+This connection also arises in Lam and Templier's proof of mirror symmetry for minuscule flag varieties~\cite{LamTemp17}.
 Other examples include the Airy $\G$-connection and more general rigid ``Coxeter $\G$-connections'' constructed in \cite{KS2}.
+The Airy $\G$-connection and its $\ell$-adic analogue have also been studied in \cite{JKY21}.

 Recall that if $\fc$ is a rank $n$ formal connection, then every slope of $\fc$ has denominator (when the slope is expressed in lowest form) between $1$ and $n$.
 We say $\fc$ is maximally ramified if all such denominators (or equivalently, at least one) is $n$.
 In this case, all the slopes are the same --- say $r/n$ with $\gcd(r,n)=1$ --- and equal to the slope of the connection.
 More concretely, the leading term of the LT normal form is of the form $D_rz^{-r/n}$ with $D_r$ a constant diagonal matrix, and is necessarily regular.